bfox9900/CAMEL99-ITC/README.md

 Camel99 Forth that resides in lower RAM, cartridge space when an Editor Assembler cart has the 8K RAM chip installed.

+#### Changes to Code in Hi-Speed RAM
+Commonly used code snippets are copied to hi-speed RAM at boot-up.
+We removed DROP and added DUP and +  which are deemed to be more frequently used in the literature.
+Routines in 16bit RAM: EXIT NEXT ?BRANCH BRANCH ENTER LIT @ DUP +

 #### Source code Re-Org
 - FORTHITC.MAK file was created for easier understanding of the file compiling order and compiler switches.